knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 `_11` stands for the Trigorilla_14 v1.1 mainboard, on which the pin assignment for the server port has changed.

-Note: The mainboard version 1.0 or 1.1 is only relevant for the installation of the BLTouch sensor and can normally be ignored.
+<b>Note: The mainboard version 1.0 or 1.1 is only relevant for the installation of the BLTouch sensor and can normally be ignored.</b>

 For (almost) every combination there is a suitable firmware in the download area. ;)